 When the receiver assumes that inferior role and passes those words on to others, they become the messenger.
 This makes the receiver the representative of the superior.
 This is Jesus' role.
 He is God's representative.
 And it is God that has given everything to Jesus.

 After Jesus said this, he looked toward heaven and prayed: "Father...."
 (John 17:1)Even though these verses are clear that Jesus is praying to the Supreme Being, there are many who still teach that Jesus is God.

 Not only is Jesus praying to someone who is not himself and calling that person "Father," but Jesus then says here that, "everything You have given me comes from You."

-Jesus' statement presents two entities: A giver and the receiver.
+Jesus' statement presents two individuals: A giver and a receiver.
 How can the receiver be the giver?
 How could the receiver receive anything without the separate existence of the giver?

 This also points to the fact that the Supreme Being is not an impersonal force or void.
 God is a person, and this person God is giving something to Jesus.
 This notion that God is a person is a requisite to love.
 Jesus taught love for God.
 How could a person love an impersonal force or a void or monolith?
 A person can only love another person.